christianaaronschroeder/music-chat-tracker/README.md

 ## Notes
 ### TODO:
 - [ ] get added date of most recent song to use as the filter start date
-- [x] rewrite that giant php thing in Rust, and make it smaller for only what I need
 - [ ] setup cron job
 - [ ] Rerun the script from Josh's iMessage so we can get all the songs from before I (Christian) joined the chat
     - This should not be a simple run of the script because the songs from before my time would be added to the playlist as if they were sent recently.
 This should be a one-time, manual process in which we use part of the script to get all the track IDs and then we can write a custom script to add them to the top of the playlist.